 When the UE is registered to the same VPLMN over 3GPP access and non-3GPP access, the MA PDU Session is established as specified in Figure 4.3.2.2.2-1 ("UE-requested PDU Session Establishment for home-routed roaming scenarios") with the differences and clarifications:

-- In step 1, the UE provides a "MA PDU Request" indication in UL NAS Transport message and an ATSSS Capability (e.g. an "MPTCP Capability" and/or an "ATSSS-LL Capability"), as defined in TS 23.501 [2], clause 5.32.2 (Multi Access PDU Sessions) in PDU Session Establishment Request message.
+- In step 1, the UE provides Request Type as "MA PDU Request" in UL NAS Transport message and its ATSSS Capabilities (e.g. an "MPTCP Capability" and/or an "ATSSS-LL Capability"), as defined in TS 23.501 [2] clause 5.32.2 in PDU Session Establishment Request message.

 - In step 2, if the AMF supports MA PDU sessions, then the AMF selects a V-SMF and an H-SMF, which supports MA PDU sessions.

-- In step 3, the AMF also includes an "MA PDU Request" indication and, in addition, the AMF indicates to V-SMF that the UE is registered over both accesses.
+- In step 3, the AMF indicates to V-SMF that the UE is registered over both accesses.

 - In step 5, two DL N9 tunnel CN info and two UL N3 tunnel CN info are allocated by the V-SMF or by the V-UPF.

-- In step 6, the V-SMF also includes an "MA PDU Request" indication and indicates to H-SMF that the UE is registered over both accesses.
+- In step 6, the V-SMF indicates to H-SMF that the UE is registered over both accesses.

 - In step 7, the SMF retrieves, via Session Management subscription data, the information whether the MA PDU session is allowed or not.